funalab/PredictMovingDirection/README.md

 This project is carried out by [Funahashi lab at Keio University](https://fun.bio.keio.ac.jp).

-The commands below assume starting from the "PredictMovingDirection".
+The commands below assume starting from the `PredictMovingDirection/` directory.

 REQUIREMENTS
 -------------